Exoplanet Discovery Calculator

 - Rₚₗₐₙₑₜ - Radius of the planet you wish to detect;

 Orbital Radius: Semi major axis of the elliptical orbit of the planet around the star

 - Distance - Distance from the star to the Earth.

 Each of these fields will appear/disappear as they become relevant/irrelevant for each type of measurement, and the results will be presented below in written form with any accompanying graphics.
 To make things easier, we have included a star and an exoplanets list with some of our favorite exoplanets and their corresponding stars (look for matching names).
 Feel free to use those presets or mix them up or find your own values.

-Pro-tip: As good a resource as Wikipedia normally is, if you are looking for the parameters of stars and exoplanets, you're much better off searching for specialised online catalogs, where you can find literally every single parameter ever measured for each exoplanet and their corresponding stars.
+If you are looking for the parameters of stars and exoplanets, go for specialised online planet/star catalogs.
+You can find literally every single parameter ever measured for each exoplanet and their corresponding stars.

 A (necessary) comment on the results